 Natural Healing Tips: Cocoa Butter 101

 Cocoa Butter is a natural moisturizer that melts at room temperature which makes it ideal for your skin.
 Its health benefits come from its cocoa mass polyphenol.

 Cocoa butter, also called theobroma oil or theobroma cacao, is a pale-yellow, pure, edible vegetable fat extracted from the cocoa bean.
 To obtain cocoa butter, cocoa beans are fermented, roasted, and then separated from their hulls.
-About 54% – 58% of the residue is cocoa butter.
+About 54 to 58 percent of the residue is cocoa butter.
 Cocoa butter is usually deodorized to remove its strong and undesirable taste.
 Cocoa butter is used to make chocolate, biscuits, and baked goods.
 It is also used in manufacturing some pharmaceuticals, ointments, and toiletries.
 Cocoa butter adds flavor, scent, and smoothness to these products.
 It has a mild chocolate flavor and aroma.

 The main active reagents of cocoa butter are oleic, stearic, and palmitic acids and they are found in about equal amounts.
 Oleic acid, also found in olive oil, is a heart-healthy monounsaturated fat.
 Stearic and palmitic acids are saturated fats.
 Saturated fats are generally considered responsible for increasing cholesterol levels.
 However, according to several studies, stearic acid, a long-chain fatty acid, does not appear to raise cholesterol.
 While palmitic acid does, it only makes up a third of cocoa butter’s calories.
 If you are going to ingest cocoa butter, it is better to consume it in the form of high-quality dark chocolate, which has lower sugar.
 Scientists have linked the cocoa (in dark chocolate and cocoa butter) to a reduction of blood pressure and heart disease.
 Here’s your personal guide to stay heart healthy.